 Adding value to waste and the use of regenerated and recycled materials in a railway construction project in the southern area of the Fuencarral Railway complex in Madrid.

-During construction of the southern area of the Fuencarral railway complex, Ferrovial Agroman’s efforts were targeted at the need to use materials with precise quality specifications and volumes of waste which could potentially be reused to produce added value.
+During construction of the southern area of the Fuencarral railway complex, our construction subsidiary Ferrovial Construction’s efforts were targeted at the need to use materials with precise quality specifications and volumes of waste which could potentially be reused to produce added value.

 Given this need, a study was carried out to explore the potential for adding value in the recovery of waste, using it for construction works after going through appropriate treatment.